robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 date: 2017-01-02 12:25:00 -08:00
 City: San Francisco
 Country: California
-extract: 'What is the future of web typography? '
+extract: What are the skills we need to contribute to the future of typography?
+And what do two ghostly figures from the 15th century have to do with that future?
 layout: futures-of-typography
 ---